alainamstutz/JAKi-IPDMA/Ghazaeian.md

 </table>
 Discussion points
 1) Numeric or factor or count?
 2) Too few events in some cells!
 Add 0.5?
+Or penalized ML?

 # Subgroup analysis: Concomitant COVID-19 treatment on primary endpoint